angela-yang349/MICB475_25W2_Team14/MeetingMinutes/Feb10.md

 * QIIME processing might not need to be part of proposal (examples have done aim 1 = diversity, 1a is QIIME)
 * Metadata - sample IDs, characteristics like age, which disease they have
 * Manifest -  sequences, corresponds to an ID
+* Remove mitochondria and chloroplasts then do trees and then rarefaction done in QIIME